guguponce/coderhouse-ecommerce/README.md

 # DevBooks

 This is a basic ecommerce project used for the React course.
 The application allows you to view a list of books related to the world of programming and purchase them online.
-Products and purchase orders are stored in Firebase.
+The books and purchase orders are stored in Firebase.

 ## Applied Technologies